"WHO ARE YOU?"

 Then, she simply disappeared, her visage and presence completely gone without a trace.

-For the second time today, Misaka picked Index up.
+For the second time that day, Misaka picked Index up.
 "What's with her?
 Teleportation?
 Energy projection?
 Instant materialization?
 Aerial bombardment?
 It was like fighting a flying armory!
 What kind of research institution could develop a Multi-Skill like that?
 Ah… I'm getting bad memories here."
 Index did not know whether Misaka was complaining to her specifically or simply giving voice to her frustration aloud, but something within her could not abide such ignorance in the face of the enemy.

 "That wasn't an esper.
 That was a magician."